Carewen/Carewen/README.md

 it's a visual workflow development tool on the SharePoint stack.
   - My opus (so far) is a business automation system for a ~$300M company that builds multi-family homes.
 This system automates most of their business and has some exciting innovations that we're really excited about.
-  - Phase 2 was launched to Sales last month, and it's the system central to their business in the following areas:
+  - Phase 2 was launched to Sales March 2021, and it's the system central to their business in the following areas:
     - Land acquisition
     - Building design
     - Estimating (Pro Forma estimating, Budgeting, Pricebooks for options)